-- 48) To request dispute resolution by the tribunal, an applicant must - a) provide to the tribunal a completed Dispute Application Form, and - b) pay the required fee.

-- 48.1) The applicant must use the Dispute Application Form available through the tribunal's website to request dispute resolution. - 49) After an initial review of the Dispute Application Form, the tribunal will provide to the applicant one of the following: - a) a request for more information about the application, - b) a Dispute Notice to serve on each respondent, or - c) an explanation as to why the application is not accepted. - 50) A person must not apply for dispute resolution if - a) any claim in the application is already before a court or other legally binding process, and - b) the claim is scheduled for a hearing or trial in a court or other legally binding process.
+- 48) To request dispute resolution by the tribunal, an applicant must - a) provide to the tribunal a completed Dispute Application Form, and - b) pay the required fee. - 49) After an initial review of the Dispute Application Form, the tribunal will provide to the applicant one of the following: - a) a request for more information about the application, - b) a Dispute Notice to provide to each respondent, or - c) an explanation as to why the application is not accepted. - 50) A person must not apply for dispute resolution if - a) any claim in the application is already before a court or other legally binding process, and - b) a hearing or trial in that court or other legally binding process has been scheduled or has occurred for the purpose of deciding that claim.